Avanade/Beef/samples/My.Hr/docs/Employee-Api.md

   }

   # Creating an Address.
-  # - ExcludeAll is used so only the entity (not other layers are generated); no ExcludeData required as no mapper is needed as converting to JSON.
+  # - ExcludeAll is automatically set to true as there are no operations; is used so only the entity (not other layers are generated); no ExcludeData required as no mapper is needed as converting to JSON.
 - { name: Address, excludeAll: true,
     properties: [
       { name: Street1 },